 - You have a panel that isn’t safe

 Electrical safety standards are constantly being updated to provide safe, clean, and efficient power to your home.
 As the electrical system ages, parts can deteriorate not only in performance, but in physical condition.
 We have seen circuit breakers not trip when they are supposed to while others may trip frequently.
 A good time to consider replacing your panel is if you plan on adding on to your home, or need more power for a larger appliance.
 The most common items that can trigger this are electrical vehicle charges, computer servers, hot tubs, electric heat pumps, tankless water heaters, and electric stoves.
 Maybe you want to finish your basement and turn it into an apartment or in-suite.
 These typically will increase your power needs.

 When to Update Your Circuit Panel or Get an Electrical Panel Replacement

 The first step in analyzing your circuit panel's health is to call a professional, such as Haas and Sons, so we can perform an inspection to determine if it’s due for updating.
 An inspection of your Pasadena-area home or business will allow us to identify problem areas in your circuit panel, which will tell us if you need small improvements or a full remodel.

-Other occurrences that often require a circuit panel upgrade include:
+Other occurrences that often require a circuit panel upgrade or electrical panel replacement include: